7 Safe and Festive Ways to Celebrate Easter

 Try these festive DIY Easter decor ideas:

 • Dye eggs for an Easter egg hunt or for a table display for an Easter-themed meal.
-Here are simple dyeing instructions using food coloring, and this video explains how to use staple food items to create dye for eggs (at 1 min 15 sec in video).
+Here are simple dyeing instructions using food coloring, and the video explains how to use staple food items to create egg dye (at 1 min 15 sec).

 • Hang these 3-D Easter egg ornaments.
 Make these fun ornaments with colored paper (or color in the eggs after printing on plain paper) and ribbon (or string scraps).